madetech/handbook/guides/process/scheduling/setting_up_projects.md

 - SAM - Sales and Marketing
 - PTO - Paid time off

+### Contract

+Billed projects are connected to a contract.
+Typically there will be an overall contract value from which one or more projects draw.

+Contract codes are defined in the [Contract Catalogue](https://docs.google.com/spreadsheets/d/1IXUJz_tHRTX9dIJH13mdXtNRWxZc3KknXQjjOCjEqCM).
+If you need to setup a new contract please liaise with the finance team in the first instance.

 ### Subcategory

 An optional three letter code identifying the subcategory.
 These are currently used to distinguish different types of internal project: